holochain/docs-pages/coreconcepts/9_sending_messages_directly_to_peers.md

-# 9: Sending Messages Directly To Peers
+# 9: Sending messages directly to peers

 > Peers can use encrypted **node-to-node messaging** to talk directly to each other without relying on the DHT.
 This is useful for off-the-record communications.